 diagnosed.
-Such precautions demonstrate that the technique would not be "calculated" to produce hallucinations.22
+Such precautions demonstrate that the technique would not be "calculated" to produce hallucinations.

 Whether or not a hallucination of the duration at issue here were to constitute a profound disruption of the senses, we have concluded that the hallucination would not be long enough to constitute "prolonged mental harm" under the definition of "severe mental pain or suffering" in the anti-torture statute.
 Section 2340 Opinion at 39-40.
-The adjustment to this definition in the CIT offense-replacing "prolonged mental harm" with "serious and non-transitory mental harm (which need not be prolonged)"-does not reach the sleep deprivation technique.
-The modification is a refocusing of the definition alone.
+The adjustment to this definition in the .
+CIT offense-replacing "prolonged mental harm" with "serious and non-transitory mental harm (which need not be prolonged)"-does not reach the sleep deprivation technique.
+The modification is a refocusing of the definition on severity-some combination of duration and intensity-instead of its prior reliance on duration alone.
 The new test still excludes mental harm that is "transitory."
-Thus, mental harm that is "marked by the quality of passing away," is "of brief duration," or "last[s] for minutes or seconds," see Webster's Third Int'l Dictionary at 2448-49, cannot qualify as "serious mental harm be "prolonged."
-18 U.S.C. § 2441(d)(2)(E) (providing that the mental harm that the mental harm be "prolonged."
-18 U.S.C. § 2441(d)(2)(E)
+Thus, mental harm that is "marked by the quality of passing away," is: "of brief duration," or "last[s] for minutes or seconds," see Webster's Third Int'l Dictionary at 2448-49, cannot qualify as "serious mental pain or suffering."
+Also relevant is the text's negation of a requirement that the mental harm be "prolonged."
+18 U.S.C. § 2441(d)(2)(E) (providing that the mental harm that would constitute "serious physical pain or suffering" "need not be prolonged").

 These adjustments, however, do not eliminate the inquiry into the duration of mental harm.
 Instead, the CIT offense separately requires that the mental harm be "serious."
 As we explained above, the term "serious" does considerable work in this context, as it seeks to describe conduct that constitutes a grave breach of Common Article 3-conduct that is universally condemned.
 The requirement that the mental harm be "serious" directs us to appraise the totality of the circumstances.
 Mental harm that is particularly intense need not be long-lasting to be serious.
 Conversely, mental harm that, once meeting a minimum level of intensity, is not as extreme would be considered "serious" only if it continued for a long period of time.
 Read together, mental harm certainly "need not be prolonged" in all circumstances to constitute "serious mental pain or suffering," but certain milder forms of mental effects would need to be of a significant duration to be considered "serious."
 For the same reasons that the short-lived hallucinations and other forms of diminished cognitive functioning that may occur with extended lack of sleep would not be "significant impairments of a mental faculty," such mental conditions also would not be expected to result in "serious mental harm."
-Again, crucial to our analysis is that CIA personnel will intervene should any hallucinations or significant declines in cognitive functioning be observed and that any potential hallucinations or other forms of diminished cognitive functioning subside quickly when rest is permitted.
+Again, crucialto our analysis is that CIA personnel will intervene should any hallucinations or significant declines in cognitive functioning be observed and that any potential hallucinations or other forms of diminished cognitive functioning subside quickly when rest is permitted.